-Just the other day, I was speaking with a business owner in my local community.
-They recently had begun an aggressive Google AdWords campaign that was working, sort of.
-They were receiving new leads, but the leads were for things they didn’t even do.
-Their AdWords buy was too broad, and they were paying for leads that weren’t any good.
+A few weeks ago, I was talking to a business owner in my community.
+They recently started an aggressive Google AdWords campaign that was working, sort of.
+They getting tons of new leads, but the leads were for services they didn’t offer!
+The problem was their campain was way too broad, and they were paying tons of cash for useless leads.

-When using Ubersuggest, it is important to remember that you aren’t necessarily looking for the highest-traffic keywords.
-You are looking for the words that your customers use to look for you.
+When using Ubersuggest, remember that you aren’t necessarily looking for the highest-traffic keywords.
+You are looking for the words your customers use to look for you.

-So, you will need to be on the lookout for something called “long-tail keywords.”
-These keywords are the longer, more specific keywords that, when added together, make up the majority of search-driven traffic.
+Be on the lookout for long-tail keywords that are longer, more specific keywords that make up the majority of search-driven traffic.

 Here’s a simple system you can use: